Print Concepts: What They Are and How to Teach Print Awareness at Home

 • Identifying the top and bottom of a page.

-Now that you understand what concepts of print are and how a child might demonstrate these concepts, let’s explore why these skills are important.
+Now that you know what print awareness is and how your child might demonstrate concepts of print, let’s explore why these skills are important.

 Why is print awareness important?